Important

 Week 1

-1-2: Course Introduction
+Thursday: Course Introduction

 Week 2

-2-1: Historical Narratives
+Tuesday: Historical Narratives

 Goal: To introduce and discuss how historical narratives by the first Europeans to visit the tropics have shaped contemporary perceptions of tropical rain forests and the colonial roots of tropical biology

-2-2 Historical Narratives (cont.);
+Thursday: Historical Narratives (cont.)

 Week 3

-3-1 Rain Forest Imagery in Art & Literature
+Tuesday: Rain Forest Imagery in Art & Literature

 Goal: To see how the different depictions of the tropics and tropical biodiversity from early European explorers are reflected in art and literature.

-3-2 The Rain Forest in Pop Culture
+Thursday: The Rain Forest in Pop Culture

 Goal: To compare the use and presentation of rain forest images by the private sector and in different forms of popular culture, including the film and music industries, and to evaluate how these depictions influence perceptions of tropical countries & people.

-Jolly, Priscilla.
-2021.
+1. Jolly, Priscilla.
+(2021).
 ‘Godzilla vs. Kong’: Monster movies evoke adventure but also ‘dangers’ of tropics.
-The Conversation. [link to read online] (4 pages)
+The Conversation. (link; 4 pages)

 Week 4

-4-1 What is a rain forest
+Tuesday: What is a Rain Forest?

 Goal: To learn the different ways biologists define the “tropics” and how the structure and dynamics of tropical rain forests differ from those of forests in other parts of the world.

-4-2 What else is a Rain Forest?
+Thursday: Where is a Rain Forest?

-Goal: To understand the geological history of tropical rain forests, how climate, fire, and geological history drive the tipping point between forests and savannas, and how this biogeographic, geological, and climatic history shaped the evolution of tropical plants and animals
+Goal: To understand the geological history of tropical rain forests, how climate, fire, and geological history drive the tipping point between forests and savannas, and how this biogeographic, geological, and climatic history shaped the evolution of tropical plants and animals.

 Week 5

-5-1 Patterns of Biodiversity 1
+Tuesday: Patterns of Biodiversity

-Goal: To observe and catalog the diversity of plant and animal life forms that can be found in rain forests, to quantify the local patterns of species richness and abundance in a tropical forest, and compare these patterns with those in the temperate zone
+Goal: To observe and catalog the diversity of plant and animal life forms that can be found in rain forests, to quantify the local patterns of species richness and abundance in a tropical forest, and compare these patterns with those in the temperate zone.

-Goal: To understand global patterns of species richness and how these vary from the tropics to the temperate zone
+Goal: To understand global patterns of species richness and how these vary from the tropics to the temperate zone.

 Week 6

-6-1: The Origins of Tropical Biodiversity,
+Tuesday: The Origins of Tropical Biodiversity

 Goal: To review hypothesized mechanisms for the origins of tropical diversity and the role of interspecific interactions in the (co)evolution and diversification of tropical biodiversity

-6-2: The maintencnace of tropical biodiversity
+Thursday: The maintenance of tropical biodiversity

-Goal: To review the biotic and abiotic mechanisms in tropical rain forests that permit the coexistence of so many species.
+Goal: To review the biotic and abiotic mechanisms in tropical rain forests that permit the coexistence of so many species

 Week 7

-7-1 Humans are Part of Rain Forests
+Tuesday: Humans in Rain Forests

 Goal: To understand the history of human occupation of rain forests including the contemporary demographic transition from rural to urban occupation; to review the different ways in which humans have historically modified rain forests and how this has shaped current rain forest biodiversity.